kasbench/globeco-trade-blotter/cursor-prompts.md

    - Business rules
    - Error responses

-- Please refer to the ### Block section of #requirements-blotter.md.
+- Please refer to the ### Block Allocation section of #requirements-blotter.md.
 Using the information provided in that section, please create the entity, repository, service interface, service implementation, REST controller, and unit tests.
 Add documentation for the service to README.md.
 As usual, record the prompt in cursor-prompts.md and log your actions in cursor-log.md.